 biographyBorn in Freidorf, Austro-Hungary on June 2, 1904 (he often claimed to have been born in Windber, Pennsylvania), Johnny Weissmuller emigrated with his parents to the U.S. as an infant.
-The family eventually wound up in Pennsylvania, where his father Peter Weissmuller worked as coal miner.
-The family moved again to Chicago; a sickly youth, Johnny Weissmuller took up swimming in Lake Michigan to build strength.
+The family eventually wound up in Pennsylvania, where his father Peter Weissmuller worked as coal miner, but the family moved again to Chicago.
+A sickly youth, Johnny Weissmuller took up swimming in Lake Michigan to build strength.
 By the time he entered the University of Chicago in 1922, the 6'3" young man had become an excellent swimmer, ultimately leading him to the Olympic Games in 1924 and 1928.
 He won five gold medals and set numerous world records.

 LEFT: Weissmuller at the 1924 Paris Olympics, where he won three gold medals.
 RIGHT: In his most famous role as Tarzan.
 You'll find even more photos of Johnny Weissmuller in the Johnny Weissmuller Gallery

 LEFT: With third wife Lupe Velez.
-CENTER A, B, and C: Early 1930s MGM stills.
+CENTER A and B: Early 1930s MGM stills.
 RIGHT: Weissmuller with western actor George O'Brien

 the films of johnny weissmuller